robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 - CO₂e: 0.77 × 3.67 = **2.81 tonnes CO₂e sequestered per burn**
 - Revenue (@ $200 CAD/tCO₂e): 2.81 × 200 = **$562 CAD per burn from 3.19 tonnes of biomass**

-This gives us approximately 0.88 tons of CO2 sequestered per ton of biomass (2.81 tCO2e/ 3.19 tonnes biomass).
+This gives us approximately 0.88 tons of CO2 sequestered per ton of biomass (2.81 tCO2e / 3.19 tonnes biomass) or $176.18 CAD per ton of biomass processed ($562 CAD / 3.19 tons of biomass).
 Actual revenue will depend on total biomass available, but to look at production capacity, we have the scenarios of 2 and 3 kilns per operator twice a day, 3 days a week.
 This work schedule was chosen for a 4 day weekend and we could add a second shift with the same equipment easily.
 And of course, if workflows can be developed to operate more kilns per person, even more capacity can be added for a small crew.

 ### 🔥 Scenario: 3 Operators operating 4 kilns twice daily (1 operating the loader supporting the other 2 operators that operate 2 kilns each)
 - Total burns: **624** (26 weeks × 3 days/week × 8 kilns)